dotslashgabut/Firefox-Extensions/README.md

 # Firefox-Extensions

-Experiment code for Chrome extension.
+Experiment code for Firefox extension.

 To load the add-on temporarily in Firefox: